why my haim crocs are so special to me

 to me, these are such important questions, but another question is the emotional attachment between the wearer and the objects itself, which kristen so beautifully emphasizes.

-i recently learned the hard way what can happen when we apply the answers to these questions. when i came out as queer, it did not go well with many people. i was shocked. i bought a print of a witch at night, floating through the air on a string with her cat, and i said: “this is who i am inside.” i thought for sure he would love my for my mere existence. but for me to wear girly things… to step outside the expectations of gender, adulthood, and maturity… to simply embrace and wear the things that truly made me feel connected to who i was inside… this was too much a violation of the norms which he had internalized. i had finally chosen things for myself, and there were people in this world who were horrified by me.
+i recently learned the hard way what can happen when we apply the answers to these questions. when i came out as queer, it did not go well with many people. i bought a print of a witch at night, floating through the air on a string with her cat, and i said: βthis is who i am inside.β but for me to wear girly thingsβ¦ to step outside the expectations of gender, adulthood, and maturityβ¦ to simply embrace and wear the things that truly made me feel connected to who i was insideβ¦ this was too much a violation of the norms which some of the people in my life had internalized. i had finally chosen things for myself, and there were people who were horrified by me.

 the first time i ever bought crocs, i wanted so many of the brightly colored girly ones but i was too afraid. i bought these absurd, basically industrial solid black rocks: they looked like crocs you could take out into the construction yard. my friends laughed their asses off and made fun of me to the point i got rid of my crocs!